EN ISO 11612: Comprehensive Guide for Heat Protective Clothing

 Code A: Limited Flame Spread

-Code A tests for limited flame spread, meaning how well clothing resists catching fire and spreading flames across the material.
-This code has two levels:
+Code A tests test for limited flame spread, meaning how well a fabric resists ignition and spreading flames when exposed to fire.
+It includes two test methods:

 A1: Surface Ignition

-The fabric must not ignite or must self-extinguish quickly.
-A flame is applied to the surface for ten seconds, and the material is evaluated for charring and burn-through.
+The fabric must not ignite and must self-extinguish quickly after a ten-second flame exposure.
+It is then evaluated for charring and burn-through.

 A2: Edge Ignition

-Tests edge behaviour to ensure flames do not travel along seams or edges.
-The flame is applied to the edge for ten seconds.
+This ensures flames do not spread through seams or edges.
+A flame is applied to the edge for ten seconds and the fabric's behaviour is evaluated.

 Key Point: All certified EN ISO 11612 clothing must pass at least A1 or both A1 and A2.
-Code A is mandatory for all garments; you cannot have EN ISO 11612 certification without it.
+Code A is mandatory for all garments; without it a garment caannot be certified to EN ISO 11612.

 Code B: Convective Heat Protection

-Code B measures protection against convective heat from flames, the heat that travels through air currents and hot gases.
-Performance levels are measured using the Heat Transmission Index (HTI), which determines how long it takes for heat to reach a critical temperature (44°C/111°F) that would cause skin burns.
-Higher numbers indicate longer protection times:
+Code B measures protection against convective heat from flames, hot air, and gases that move through air currents.
+Performance levels are measured using the Heat Transmission Index (HTI), which records how long it takes for heat to reach a critical temperature (44°C/111°F) where skin burns can occur.
+Higher values mean longer protection time.

 The performance levels are: